ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-samikchhyapokhrel/writing/proposals/show_proposal_one.md

 ## 🎉 Show Description

-TODO: Write at least three to five paragraphs that describe the content of the episode, ensuring that the description is both engaging and informative.

 In the beginnig of the episode I would like to start off by introducing the content that I will be talking about while also introducing KP and ask her to talk a bit about what she does as a pre-health advisor.
 I want monst of the begining to be about just introducing what pre-health is and what it means to be on the pre-health journey at a private liberal arts school.
 This is where I will ask questions reguarding what being pre-health means, how do you collaborate with your advisor, and what are common majors that people ususlly pick as pre-health students.

 After we start to introduce the common majors that people pick for pre-health, I want to move the conversation to how you can have a variety of majors outside of just the basic sciences and still be a pre-health major.
 I want to talk about the pro's and con's of deciding to have a unique major.
 I also want to bring up the question of if KP would reccomend having a differnt major if she belives that something in the sciences would be better.
 Towrads the end I want to ask/talk about what major and minor combinations she beleves would be best for pre-health and people's future carrers.